Why the Monster?

 But we do take work off your plate, reduce unnecessary friction, and help things run more smoothly day to day.

-When the monster is off your back, there’s more space to focus on clients, on the business, and on switching off when the day’s done.
+When Drag is off your back, there’s more space to focus on clients, on the business, and on switching off when the day’s done.

 That’s what it means for you.